MAJOR BUSINESS HAPPENINGS, DEVELOPMENTS AND ECONOMIC TRENDS IN ORLANDO

 Since its founding in 1999, the UCF Business Incubation Program (UCFBIP) has helped more than 300 emerging

 new jobs with an average salary of $59,000.
-With nine opened current locations across 4 counties in Central
+With eight opened current locations across 4 counties in Central

 Florida, the Business Incubation Program is a collaboration in economic development between UCF; Orange,